skmp/reicast-emulator/docs/Collaboration guidelines.md

 When discussing things in the tracker, forum or discord, try to think of the project first, and not of personal issues you might have with people.

-Good example: Constructive feedback is good because it makes contributors feel accepted, valued and safe.
-When people feel safe they are more comfortable explaining their opinion/viewpoint, and that helps make the project better
+Strive for: Thinking "Constructive feedback is good because it makes contributors feel accepted, valued and safe.
+When people feel safe they are more comfortable explaining their opinion/viewpoint, and that helps make the project better"

-Bad example: Emotionally abusing people is fun and makes my day better
+Avoid: Thinking "Emotionally abusing people is fun and makes my (the abuser's) day better"

 Avoid negativity, be realistic, give constructive feedback
 ---